punya-shree-ts/Agricultural-Monitoring-and-Crop-yield-Prediction/README.md

 Developed an AI-driven decision-support system for precision agriculture using hyperspectral imaging, weather data, and machine learning to predict crop yield and monitor soil health.
 Built using Python, Scikit-learn, and Flask.

 # 🌾 Agricultural Monitoring & Crop Yield Prediction
 Using hyperspectral remote sensing + ML to support smarter farming.

 ## 📌 Overview
 A decision-support system for farmers using hyperspectral imagery, ML, and weather data to predict crop yield and monitor health.

+## Publication
+Published the paper at ICRIET 2025 with paper ID - 340

 ## 🚀 Features
 - Hyperspectral data preprocessing